-You will find in this article a complete definition of globalization.
+You will find in this article a complete definition of Globalization.

-This term is recent, and therefore deserves caution in front of a usage that is not yet fully clarified, that has not been revealed by the test of time.
+This term is recent, and therefore deserves caution in front of a usage that is not yet fully clarified that has not been revealed by the test of time.

-General definition of Globalization:
+The general definition of Globalization:

 This definition comes from the Dictionary of the French Academy (9th edition).

 1. The fact of spreading all over the world, to concern all humanity.

 2. New concepts designating the generalization of international relations in the political, economic and cultural fields.

 Etymology and construction of the meaning of Globalization: